mkokabi/githubcontainerdeploy/README.md

                             --sdk-auth
 ```

 Remember to replace {your-web-app}, {subscription-id} and {resource-group} with your web app name, subscription id and the resource group of the web application.
 This command will return a json.

 ref: https://github.com/Azure/login#configure-azure-credentials

-### step 9
+## Step 9
-Add the json returned in above step into another security in github settings named *AZURE_CREDENTIALS*.
+Add the json returned in above step into another security in github security settings named *AZURE_CREDENTIALS*.

-### step 10
+## Step 10
 Uncomment the container deploy section now.